Fire and rescue services

 The reciprocal health care agreement does not cover treatment in:

-If you're a private patient, you'll need to pay for any treatment, services or medicine you receive.
+If you're a private patient, you must pay for any treatment, services or medication you receive.

 The reciprocal health care agreement doesn't replace the need for travel insurance.